BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ## Resource Manager
-There are a lot of types.
-The only ones you need:
+There are even more resource types.
+Here are the ones you need to know:
-`Visual` (utah teapot)
+`Visual` (teapot)
 `Texture` (missing texture sphere)
 `Material` (blue spehere)
 `Effect` (sparkles)